OTI Festival 1973: Festival overview

 The festival was held on Saturday 10 November 1973, beginning at 20:00 BRT (23:00 UTC).
 It was presented by Walter Forster and Íris Lettieri.
 This was the first time that the festival was hosted in a Portuguese-speaking country, so the festival was mainly presented in Portuguese for the first time.
 The musical director was Ivan Paulo who conducted the 30-piece Rede Tupi Symphonic Orchestra when required.
 The draw to determine the running order (R/O) was held a few days before the festival.
 The interval act consisted in a performance by Antônio Carlos e Jocáfi.

-The winner was the song "Qué alegre va María" performed by Imelda Miller representing Mexico.
+The winner was the song "Qué alegre va María", written by Celia Bonfil, and performed by Imelda Miller representing Mexico.
 Its performer received a trophy, while its songwriter received two, one for composer and another for lyricist.
 The trophies were delivered by Guillermo Cañedo, president of OTI; Edmundo Reina, president of the OTI programs committee; and José de Almeida Castro, president of the Ibero-American Broadcasting Association.
 The festival ended with a reprise of the winning entry.